Easy Excel Formula to Increment a Cell Value by 1 with Text

 When working with large datasets, performance can become an issue.
 Excel formulas that are too complex or that require extensive recalculations can slow down your workbook.
 To optimize:

-• Use Helper Columns: Sometimes, breaking down a complex formula into parts and using intermediate “helper” columns can improve performance.
+INDIRECT()Β are volatile and can cause slower calculation times as they force Excel to recalculate more often than necessary. - Use Helper Columns: Sometimes, breaking down a complex formula into parts and using intermediate βhelperβ columns can improve performance.
 This approach allows Excel to cache intermediate results, reducing overall computation time.

 Example with Helper Columns